dongGod666/BankManageSystem/README.md

-6. Database: MySql 5.7/8.0 and other versions are availabl
+6. Database: MySql 5.7/8.0 and other versions are available;